Welcome to the Peace Center

 Meet monthly with a trained spiritual director to reflect on your relationship with God and deepen your prayer life.
 Choose to come in person or meet via Zoom.
 Trained spiritual directors at the Peace Center can walk with you on the spiritual journey.
 Contact us to connect with a director or learn more about this ancient spiritual practice.

-Benedictine Spiritual Formation
+Benedictine Formation

 Lectio Divina